obayreaps/KevinLeResume/README.md

 3. Enter information onto the Daily Calorie Estimator tab

-4. Navigate to Food Tracker and enter name of foods and quantity you had Examples below:
+4. Navigate to Food Tracker and enter name of foods and quantity you had.
+Examples below
       ```
         2 costco pizzas
         3 eggs
         1 steak
       ```

-5. Navigate to workout summary, and select workouts from the Data/MixedActivity Folder Recommended files to select
+5. Navigate to workout summary, and select workouts from the Data/MixedActivity Folder.
+       Recommended files to select
         ```
         kevin_hike1.mat